prabhupalani18/Weather-app/Readme.md

 The app should now be running locally on `http://localhost:3000`.

+## Deployment

+To deploy the Weather App on the Render website, follow these steps:

+1. Sign up for a Render account at [https://render.com/](https://render.com/).

+2. Create a new web service and connect your GitHub repository.

+3. Configure the environment variables under the "Environment" settings:

+   - `WEATHERSTACK_API_KEY`: Set it to your Weatherstack API key.
+   - `MAPBOX_API_KEY`: Set it to your Mapbox API key.

+4. Deploy the app and wait for the deployment to complete.

+5. Access your deployed app at the provided Render URL.

 ## Usage

 1. Open your web browser and go to `http://localhost:3000`.